Cron readiness check issues

 - An error message about the PHP setting

-The following error displays in the Magento Admin:
+- The following error displays in the Commerce Admin:

 To see the error, you might need to click System Messages at the top of the window as follows:

 This section discusses how to see if cron is currently running and verifying whether it's set up properly.

 To verify whether or not your crontab is set up:

 Log in to your Commerce server as, or switch to, the Magento file system owner.

 See if the following file exists:

 $ ls -al <magento_root>/var/.setup_cronjob_status.
 If the file exists, cron has run successfully in the past.
 If the file does not exist, either you haven't yet installed Adobe Commerce or cron isn't running.
 In either case, continue with the next step.